 *Not her real name

 Niger has the highest rate of child marriage in the world.
-76% of girls are married before they are 18 and 28% before they are 16.
+76 percent of girls are married before they are 18, and 28 percent before they are 16.
 Child marriage in Niger is rooted in poverty and social norms which expects girls to marry young to protect their honor and prevent pregnancy outside of marriage – a tradition that is upheld by religious leaders.

-Young girls are also at risk of the practice of ‘Wahaya’.
-This is the name given to members of the slave caste who are bought and sold as unofficial wives in Niger.
-Often referred to as the ‘fifth wife’, these girls act as an addition to the four wives legally permitted to Niger men.
-Unfortunately, without the legal status of a marriage, these ‘Wahaya’ have none of the rights and protection to which legal wives have.
-‘Wahaya’ are essentially slaves used for domestic labour and sexual gratification.
+Young girls are also at risk of the practice of wahaya.
+This is the name given to members of a caste who are bought and sold as unofficial wives in Niger.
+Often referred to as ‘fifth wives,’ these girls act as an addition to the four wives legally permitted to Nigerian men.
+Unfortunately, without the legal status of a marriage, these wahaya have none of the rights and protection to which legal wives have.
+Wahaya are essentially enslaved and exploited for domestic labor and sexual gratification.

 The President of Niger, Mahamadou Issoufouhas, has publicly declared his intent to address the escalating problems of child marriage by investing in programs that he says will reduce the prevalence of child marriages from 60% to 40%.
 Despite the government committing to several regional efforts to tackle the issue, including the African Union Campaign to End Child Marriage, little has changed. while the legal age of marriage for boys is 18 – the legal age of marriage for girls remains at 16.

 What is being done to tackle forced child marriage?